georgemilosh/georgemilosh.github.io/_posts/2022-12-23-GPTscience.md

 <blockquote>
 "Knowledge is power.
 Information is liberating.
 Education is the premise of progress, in every society, in every family." - Kofi Annan
 </blockquote>
-Naturally we couldn't resist asking GPT for some cool quote to start this section (Yes, Google does as it as well)...

 Make no mistake, GPT responses can be *quite impressive*.
 If you were to ask it to explain how a quantum computing works, or basic tenets of Buddhism (and yes, in the pirate speak), it would likely provide a reliable and understandable answer.
 But, as we've discovered, things can get a bit tricky when it comes to more fundamental questions.
 The model exhibits expertise at first glance, but could *lull users to trust* it too much.
 To be fair, OpenAI does warn that the GPT isn't infallible.
 After all, users of Wikipedia were also ridiculed in past, until it became mainstream tool of getting the first hand information, although, Wikipedia usually provides more reliable links to the source material.